Point Lobos: Spanish and Mexican era

-Governor Juan Bautista Alvarado granted Rancho San Jose y Sur Chiquito, two square leagues of land, in 1839 to Marcelino Escobar, Alcalde (or mayor) of Monterey, Alta California.
+Governor Juan Bautista Alvarado granted Rancho San Jose y Sur Chiquito, two square leagues of land, in 1839 to Marcelino Escobar, Alcalde of Monterey, Alta California.
 The grant was from the south side of Carmel River, including Point Lobos, 11 mi south to Palo Colorado Canyon.

 Two of Escobar's sons, Juan and Agustin, obtained possession of the rancho shortly afterward, and sold it on August 26, 1841, to Doňa Maria Josefa de Abrego, who held power of attorney for her husband José Abrego to buy and sell land.
 She paid $250, one-half in silver, and one-half in gold, or about three cents per acre.

-Ownership of Point Lobos was later complicated by the fact that when Juan and Augustin Escobar sold the rancho to Josefa de Abrego in 1841, they didn't obtain permission from their multiple brothers and sisters.
+Ownership of Point Lobos was later complicated by the fact that when Juan and Augustin Escobar sold the rancho to Josefa de Abrego in 1841, they did not obtain permission from their multiple brothers and sisters.
 The siblings later contested the sale.

 Under somewhat mysterious circumstances, on January 16, 1843, Maria Abrego deeded the rancho to a group of about 10 soldiers from the Monterey Presidio.
 Records confirm the soldiers paid nothing, and a legend attached to the transfer says a gambler lost a rancho in a card game.
 Her husband was known for his gambling habit.
 On June 7, 1844, the soldiers turned the Rancho over to their superior officer, Colonel José Castro, former Governor Alvarado's brother-in-law.

 After the Mexican–American War, Mexico ceded California to the United States.
 The 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 But the Land Act of 1851 required owners to prove their ownership.
 Castro filed a claim on February 2, 1853, but grew impatient with the outcome and sold the land in 1854 to Joseph S. Emery and Abner Bassett for $700, leaving to them the legal fight for ownership.
 The commission denied Castro's claim on August 28, 1855.
 Castro died in 1860.
 Emery and Bassett appealed the court's ruling.
 Bassett died in 1874, leaving his undivided one-half interest to his wife and eight children.
 Their half of the rancho was appraised at $15,000.

 In 1880, a lawsuit was filed in United States District Court to resolve the conflicting claims of more than two dozen putative property owners and squatters.
 On June 5, 1882, subject to confirmation of the original claim by Castro, the judges divided Escobar's original land grant into 34 parcels.
 Later that year, Castro's original claim was validated by the court.
 The title was confirmed on December 24, 1885, and President Grover Cleveland signed the land patent on May 4, 1888, 35 years after Castro's initial filing.
 All of the 34 claims from the 1880 lawsuit were invalidated as a result.